dlobaton-GIT/trading-app/README.md

 ### Build

-1. Clone the repository from GitHub/GitLab/Bitbucket.
+1. Clone the repository from GitHub.
 2. Navigate to the project directory.
 3. Build the project using Maven.